 Student STEM Competitions

 The MOST organizes four design, build, and compete outreach programs and a regional science fair for students in the center of New York State from Canada to the Pennsylvania border.
-Students who live in the following counties are welcome to register for all the events: Broome, Cayuga, Chenango, Cortland, Jefferson, Madison, Onondaga, Oswego, St. Lawrence, Tioga, and Tompkins.
+Students who live in the following counties are welcome to register for all the events: Broome, Cayuga, Chenango, Cortland, Jefferson, Madison, Onondaga, Oswego, Tioga, and Tompkins.